 How to Buy or Make Sourdough Bread

 If you don’t like baking or have very little experience in making bread (like me) it is probably wisest to get your sourdough bread from a sourdough baker.
 If you use Google and search for ‘sourdough bread’ or ‘sourdough baker’ around you, something will come up for sure.

 In my personal opinion, the bread from a baker will always be better than bread from a supermarket.
 But supermarkets do sometimes sell sourdough bread.
 If you want to get sourdough bread from the supermarket, check the labels to make sure it does not have any yeast added to it.
 If it does, it’s usually not a real sourdough bread that has been rising for at least 12 hours.

 There are some tools you need before you start baking the bread.
 One of the options is to buy a starter pack on amazon.
 This will get you ready to go.
-But a good piece of cloth and a ceramic or glass bowl should probably also do the trick.
+But a good piece of cloth and a ceramic or glass bowl also does the trick.

-Do let me know if you get to the sourdough baking before me though, and please share your best advice!
+Do let me know if you made sourdough bread yourself!
+And please share your best advice!
 I’m very curious about everyone’s results!

 Hi there, I’m Manon.